conedevelopment/bazar-docs/gateway.md

 Registering gateways works almost the same as registering shipping methods.
 All custom drivers should extend the `Bazar\Gateway\Driver` class, which holds two abstract methods: `pay()` and `refund()`.

 > Note, the name is guessed automatically from the classname by default.
-If the guessed name does not match the desired one, you may specify your custom driver name by using the `name()` method.
+If the guessed name does not match the desired one, you may specify your custom driver name by using the `getName()` method.

 Let's create a simple driver as an example: